AiProcess/Gym_Env_Example/README.md

+# Grid World Environment
-# Grid World: An Example for creating environment using OpenAI Gym
+An Example for creating environment using OpenAI Gym.
+Then this environment is wrapped with TorchRL GymWrapper.